Short and Long-Term Effects of Benzodiazepines

 If you are ready to quit using benzodiazepines, you may benefit from medical detox, as withdrawal symptoms can be unpleasant and in some cases, life-threatening.8, 13 Medical detox can help you withdraw from substances as safely and as comfortably as possible and facilitate your transition into ongoing treatment.14

-While there is no one-size-fits-all approach, treatment may include a combination of behavioral counseling, medication, co-occurring disorder evaluation and treatment, follow-up care, and more.13 Should your benzodiazepine misuse occur in conjunction with the use of other substances, treatment will address multiple addictions.13
+While there is no one-size-fits-all approach, treatment may include a combination of behavioral counseling, medication, co-occurring disorder treatment, follow-up care, and more.13 Should your benzodiazepine misuse occur in conjunction with the use of other substances, treatment will address multiple addictions.13

 Treatment may be available at a rehab center near you or out of state.
 You can learn more about treatment options by contacting your primary care physician (PHP) or a mental health practitioner.
 You can also contact American Addiction Centers (AAC) when you call .
 AAC is a leading provider of evidence-based treatment and can answer your questions about addiction, verify your insurance, and more.